 Nicole attained her BN (1991) from University of New Brunswick (UNB), Master’s (1994) and PhD (1998) degrees in Nursing from University of Alberta (U of A), focusing on pediatrics and community health.
 She completed post-doctoral training with Dr. Miriam Stewart at U of A and Dr. Doug Willms at Canadian Research Institute for Social Policy, focusing on social support in vulnerable childbearing families (1999-2003; Canadian Institutes of Health Research (CIHR) and Alberta Heritage Fund for Medical Research funding).

 Nicole was appointed Assistant Professor at U of A (1999), then she moved to UNB and was appointed Associate Professor (2003), all in Faculties of Nursing.
 She became Canada Research Chair in Healthy Child Development, attained tenure and was promoted to Full Professor (2007).
 She relocated to University of Calgary (U of C) to assume the Alberta Children’s Foundation Chair in Parent-Infant Mental Health (2011 – 2021).
 Currently, she holds the Chair in Parent and Child Mental Health.
 Primarily appointed in U of C Faculty of Nursing, additional appointments are in Cumming School of Medicine in Depts. of Pediatrics, Psychiatry & Community Health Sciences.
 She has a history of extensive service/volunteerism, for example in regional (Discovery House Board), provincial (College of Registered Nurses of Alberta – CRNA), national (CIHR Governing Council; Canadian Academy of Health Sciences) and international (International Family Nursing Foundation; Society for Emotional and Attachment Studies) venues.
-She is currently Chair of the CRNA and has just become a certified corporate director by Governance Solutions International.
+She was the Chair of the CRNA (2020-2022) and is a certified professional corporate director by Governance Solutions International.

 Nicole is the Principal Investigator of the CHILD (Child Health Intervention and Longitudinal Development) Studies Program examining parenting, attachment and child development in the context of maternal depression, family violence, low income and other risks.
 She is the Director of RESOLVE (Research & Education for Solutions to Violence).
 Her research is consistently community-based to guide best practice in parent-child support and intervention.